w3c/wai-bcase/index.md

 #### Case Study - NPR weekly broadcast of This American Life

-A popular broadcast on US National Public Radio (NPR), This American Life is heard on more than 500 stations by about 2.1 million listeners each week.
+A popular broadcast on US National Public Radio (NPR), This American Life, is heard on more than 500 stations by about 2.1 million listeners each week.
 In 2011, in response to new FCC regulations around broadcast media, they committed to creating transcripts for their entire archive of recorded programs.
 A several month study conducted by their media